devstaff-crete/DevStaff-Heraklion/jobs/README.md

 __Be advised that Job Openings older than 3 months will be removed for the sake of keeping current.
 Feel free to repost.__

+## Junior & Senior C# Developers @ [Cyberlogic](http://www.cyberlogic.gr)

+Cyberlogic located in Heraklion Crete, is an innovative software company specializing in travel technology solutions.
+The ideal candidate will be responsible to develop modern applications using cutting edge technologies for travel industry customers worldwide.

+Required Skills:
+* Experience with C#/.NET
+* Experience T-SQL and relational database design
+* Excellent written and verbal Communication Skills
+* Excitement to learn new technologies
+* Understanding of version control systems
+* Understanding of the importance of maintainable code and coding standards
+* Excellent use of English language (verbal & written)

+Optional Skills:
+* Experience of developing and integrating API's
+* Experience with .NET Core
+* Experience with NoSQL Databases
+* Experience with Angular
+* Markup languages, including HTML5, CSS3

+All interested applicants should send their CV by email at: jobs@cyberlogic.gr

 ## .NET Developer @ [European Dynamics](http://www.eurodyn.com)

 We are looking for .NET Developer with Powerbuilder knowledge to join our Heraklion team for a large international project.